phimisci/verifybibtex-os/README.md

 # Usage
 If you are using Docker, you can run VerifyBibTex via the following command: `docker run --rm -e BIBTEX_FILE=<FILE_NAME>.bib -v $(pwd):/app/report verifybibtex`, where you replace `<FILE_NAME>` with the name of your BibTeX file.
 The report `verifybibtex-report.txt` will be written to the root folder of this repository.
 If you are running VerifyBibTex locally, you can use the command `python verifybibtex.py path/to/bibliography.bib` via command line interface.
 The report will be written to the `report` subfolder.

 VerifyBibTex checks your bibtex file for potential errors.
-It outputs the results in the command line and writes them to `verifybibtex-report.txt`.
+It outputs the results in the command line and writes them to `verifybibtex-report.md`.
 There are three types of errors. **Important**: VerifyBibTeX assumes that the BibTeX file uses line breaks within each entry.
 If your file does not use line breaks (which is a valid option for BibTeX files), the application will not work correctly.

 Correct: